Biblical? - a flash fiction story

 As Sarah drove away, she saw him in her rearview mirror, walking slowly down the street.

-Later that night, a realization awoke her from her deep sleep, and she sat up in her warm bed; Peter had also missed the curfew at the shelter.
-He had stayed behind, waiting in the cold shadows, to protect her.
+Later that night, a realization woke her from her deep sleep, and she sat upright in her warm bed; Peter missed the curfew at the shelter.
+He had stayed behind, waiting in the cold, to protect her.
 She prayed someone at the shelter bent the rules and let him in.
-It depended on who was working that night.
+So much depended on who was working that night.

-To repay him for all his help, Sarah privately gave Peter a present of new, thick flannel shirts, jeans, socks, and boots.
+To repay him for all his help, Sarah privately presented Peter with new, thick flannel shirts, jeans, socks, and boots.
 He accepted the gifts graciously but continued to wear his same old clothes.
-In time, the new clothing appeared on other homeless men.
+In time, she spotted the new clothing on other homeless men.

 Peter had never asked for anything before, so Sarah did her best when he whispered, “Would you please get me some rubbing alcohol and elderberry juice?”
-Perhaps it was an old school remedy he remembered from childhood.
-He eyed the elderberry supplement she found at the drugstore quizzically but shrugged and mixed it with the rubbing alcohol, soaked the corner of his blanket, closed his eyes, and dabbed his chest with the concoction.
-At that point, Sarah looked past the layers of clothing and hair to see Peter’s thinning frame and protruding collar bones.
+Perhaps it was an old school remedy he remembered from his childhood down south.
+He eyed the elderberry supplement she found at the drugstore quizzically but shrugged and mixed it with the rubbing alcohol.
+Then he soaked the corner of his blanket, closed his eyes, and dabbed his chest with the concoction.
+At that point, Sarah could see past the layers of clothing and hair and noted Peter’s thinning frame and protruding collar bones.

 “How much has he had to drink today?”
-The nurse asked, not bothering to address Peter directly nor hide her disdain.
-The pale young doctor wore a sullen expression and seemed squeamish.
+The tawny-skinned nurse asked, not bothering to address Peter directly nor hide her disdain.
+The pasty young doctor stood stiffly beside her and wore a pinched squeamish expression.

-Peter refused to see another doctor, stopped eating, and by the end of the month, he was dead.
-The shelter called an ambulance in the middle of the night to take him from his thin cot to the same hospital.
+Peter refused to see another doctor, and soon stopped eating.
+By the end of the month, he was dead.
+The shelter called an ambulance in the middle of the night to take him from his thin cot back to the same hospital.
 The official cause of death was organ failure.
-It might have happened anyway, but Sarah hoped the E.D. staff learned of their mistake.
+It might have happened anyway, but Sarah hoped the E.D. staff were at least questioned about their negligence.
+Without the fear of a lawsuit maybe no one took their time.

-Peter did not have biological family present, but the Outreach Church was full of people with Peter stories.
+Peter's biological family could not be located, but on the day of his service the Outreach Church was full of people with their own Peter stories.

-At Peter’s service, the pastor also shared her story.
+The pastor shared her experience.
 Every Wednesday, the Presbyterian church offered an off-site service in an otherwise vacant storefront.
-The auxiliary church service had been her idea, but despite months of work, attendance remained virtually nonexistent.
+The auxiliary church had been the pastor's idea, but despite months of work, attendance remained virtually nonexistent.
 Feeling discouraged but trying to stay hopeful, the pastor stood at the window on Wednesdays and waved to people passing by.
 One day she saw Peter outside and she smiled, beckoning him to join her in the empty church.
 He smiled back, but stood still, and, imitating her gesture, motioned for her to come out and join him on the sidewalk.
 The pastor renamed the auxiliary the Outreach Church.

-With a new outlook, the Outreach Church blossomed.
+With that new outlook, the Outreach Church blossomed.
 Peter led people to the door, although he never entered himself.
-But, she remembered him waving each time he passed until he disappeared like “footprints in the sand.”
+But, she remembered him waving each time he passed until the day he disappeared from the streets like “footprints in the sand.”

 This is a work of fiction.
 Names, characters, places, and events are either the product of the author’s imagination or used fictitiously.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.